chadwhitman/min/README.md

 * Ideally, you will only want to add a maximum of three to four menu items;
   the more you add, the more it might look squished on mobile devices.

 * You may want to set the length on the teaser-display to around 300 characters.

-* If you create your new date field using the date module, you should uncheck seconds, minutes and hours from the date-attributes-to-collect option.
+* If you create a new date field using the date module, you should uncheck seconds, minutes and hours from the date-attributes-to-collect option.

 * Your date field may default to "hidden" in teaser view.
 In the "manage display" option for the date field simply move the field out of the hidden section and into the display section.

-* Though the option for a second menu is possible (it displays in the footer), I would recommend just using the main menu.
+* The option for a second menu is possible (it displays in the footer), but I would recommend just using the main menu.

 MAINTAINERS